 The journal entry for the same transaction would be as follows,

-Each month after the delivery of the magazine to the buyer, the accountant will transfer INR 200/- from the deferred revenue account to Subscription Revenue account and in the same way each month, the whole amount from deferred revenue account would be taken care of at the end of the year.
+Each month after the delivery of the magazine to the buyer, the accountant will transfer INR 200/- from the deferred revenue account to the Subscription Revenue account and in the same way each month, the whole amount from the deferred revenue account would be taken care of at the end of the year.